jjude/swift-exercises/README.md

 8. [Pangram Check][9]: Write a program to check if the string entered by the user is a pangrams.
 Pangrams are sentences constructed by using every letter of the alphabet at least once.

+9. [Upper and lower case letters][10]: Write a program to count upper and lower case letters in a given string.

 [1]: https://developer.apple.com/swift/
 [2]: http://tech.jjude.com/swift-challenge-001
 [3]: http://tech.jjude.com/swift-challenge-002